AnnaJust/ocr-bot-crc/README.md

 - **User Profiles**: Save, update, and retrieve user default language preferences.
 - **Help Command**: Dynamic listing of all available commands.

-## Usage
-Once the bot is running, use the configured prefix (!) to invoke commands in your Discord server.

 ## Commands

 | Command                    | Description                                                      |